You’re going to be in your skin your whole life

-- Skin is so much more then skin deep, it is thickest on the soles of the feet, 1.4 mm deep and thinnest around the eyes at 0.5 mm thick.
+- Skin is so much more than skin deep; it is thickest on the soles of the feet, 1.4 mm deep and thinnest around the eyes at 0.5 mm thick.

 - Unbelievably skin houses around 650 sweat glands, 20 blood vessels and around 1,000 nerve endings now that is impressive.

-- Skin helps to retain water and important body fluids and electrolytes.
+- The skin helps to retain water and important body fluids and electrolytes.

 - Melanocytes are the cells responsible for producing and distributing melanin around the body.
-We have roughly 60,000 melanocytes in our body, but it is not the colour of our skin that dictates the quantity of melanocytes, it is actually to do with the activity of these cells around the body.
+We have roughly 60,000 melanocytes in our body.
+Still, it is not the colour of our skin that dictates the number of melanocytes; it is actually to do with the activity of these cells around the body.

 - Roughly 1 in 100,000 people suffer from the condition albinism, which is due to a lack of melanocytes.